 - Understand the rules applicable to shared mobility platforms in each significant local market. - Major markets regulate vehicle sales.
-Know what rules apply for new business models such as vehicle subscription plans.
+Know what rules apply for new business models such as vehicle subscription plans. - Know what rules apply in each local jurisdiction for micro-mobility offerings. - Develop a program to limit liability. - Comply with local insurance rules.

-Government regulation shapes markets Not just technology, companies and consumers
+Government regulation shapes markets

+Not just technology, companies and consumers